-The stay command tells Fido not to move from a place and position—like sit or down—until you say he may do so.
+The "stay" command tells Fido not to move from a place and position—like sit or down—until you say he can.

-- If he moves, gently put him back in the place and position where he was.
+- If he moves, gently put him back into the place and position where he was.

-Practice in different environments so that your dog learns to stay where you tell him in any situation.
-Keep him on lead if you are in an unfenced area.
+Practice in different environments, so your dog learns to stay where you tell him in any situation.
+Remember to keep him on a lead if you are in an unfenced area.

 - With Fido on a leash, begin walking with him at your side.

-- If he starts to pull on the leash, ignoring you, turn quickly and walk in the other direction.
-He will be surprised and notice that you're going the other way, and he'll come back to your side.
+- If he starts to pull on the leash—ignoring you—turn quickly and walk in the other direction.
+He will be surprised and notice you're going the other way, and he'll come back to your side.